 - Once you connect the device, force a restart on your device

-- On an iPhone X, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone X Series, iPad with no Home Button, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Press and immediately release the Volume Down button.
 Then, press and hold the Side button until you see the recovery mode screen

 - On an iPhone 7 or iPhone 7 Plus: Press and hold the Side and Volume Down buttons at the same time.
 Keep holding them until you see the recovery mode screen

-- On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Home and the Top (or Side) buttons at the same time.
+- On an iPhone 6s and earlier, iPad with a Home Button, or iPod touch: Press and hold both the Home and the Top (or Side) buttons at the same time.
 Keep holding them until you see the recovery mode screen

 - Make sure you see the recovery mode screen on your device before proceeding (see image below.)
 If you don’t see this screen, try another force restart